gustavosbarreto/electric-webview/README.md

 # Commands

-Instant WebView will read commands via TCP or Unix Socket.
+Instant WebView will read commands via TCP, Unix Socket or WebSocket.
 Each command command starts with the name of a command and is terminated by a newline.
 Empty line are interpreted as end of connection.

 ## Navigation